VERIFIED BY Taste of Home Test Kitchen

 - 1 tablespoon minced fresh basil or 1 teaspoon dried basil

 - 1/4 teaspoon pepper

 - 1 pound bulk Italian sausage

 - In a large bowl, combine the first 10 ingredients.
 In a large skillet, cook sausage and onion over medium heat until meat is no longer pink; drain.
 Stir into cheese mixture.

-- Place one sheet of phyllo dough on a work surface with a short end facing you.
+- Place one sheet of phyllo dough on a work surface with a short end facing you; spray with cooking spray.
+Top with a second sheet of phyllo; spray again with cooking spray.
 (Keep remaining phyllo covered with plastic wrap and a damp towel to prevent it from drying out.)
-Spray sheet with cooking spray; repeat with one more sheet of phyllo, spraying the sheet with cooking spray.
-Cut into three 14-in. x 3-in. strips.
+Cut layered sheets into three 14x3-in. strips.